 Using Gender, Sex and Sexuality Data for Action

 Queer Data explores the collection, analysis and use of gender, sex and sexuality data, as it relates to the lives and experiences of LGBTQ people in the UK.
-It examines how new technologies and approaches, from big data to blockchains, overlap with longer-term disagreements over how to recognise difference among identity groups, the representation of differences through data and its use as an evidence base for action.
+It examines how new technologies and approaches, from big data to data abolition, overlap with longer-term disagreements about the recognition of difference among identity groups, representations through data and its use as an evidence base for action.

-This is particularly timely as the UK’s next censuses will – for the first time – capture data about the population’s sexual orientation and trans/gender identity.
-The addition of these questions marks a landmark moment for LGBTQ representation and the potential for improved evidence to address inequality.
-Yet, participation in the census, and other data collection exercises, is a double-edged sword as they require LGBTQ people to engage in a process that flattens the diversity of LGBTQ experiences and designs-out certain lives.
+This is particularly timely as the UK’s 2021 and 2022 censuses will – for the first time – capture data about the population’s sexual orientation and trans/gender identity.
+The addition of these questions marks a landmark moment for LGBTQ representation and the potential to diversify evidence used to address inequality.
+Yet, participation in the census, and other data collection exercises, is a double-edged sword as they require LGBTQ people to engage in a practice that flattens the diversity of LGBTQ experiences and designs-out certain lives.

 Published by Bloomsbury Academic as part of the Bloomsbury Studies in Digital Cultures series.